uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

 published: true
 ---

-### The story behind this project
+### The Story Behind This Project

-In the Spring of 2020, the COVID-19 pandemic hit the live entertainment industry early and hard, and my employer Goldstar Events was no exception.
-We stopped selling tickets for live events and our revenue plummeted.
-With no certainties about when and how we would get back to regular sales, we had to pivot and find new paths for the company.
+In the Spring of 2020, the COVID-19 pandemic hit the live entertainment industry hard, and Goldstar Events —where I was working— was no exception.
+We stopped selling tickets for live events, and our revenue plummeted.
+With no clear timeline for when we could return to regular sales, we had to pivot quickly and explore new opportunities.

-It is in this context that we discovered a market opportunity in the streaming of online events.
-In the last few months, we have seen a surge of online, home produced events, but they use streaming platforms that were not designed for this use case, and the user experience is far from smooth.
-We found that we could provide a professional platform for event organizers that would allow them to sell tickets, manage marketing and customer service, and produce premium quality streams, all in one place.
+This is when we identified a gap in the market for streaming online events.
+While there had been a rise in home-produced virtual events, they were often streamed on platforms not designed for this specific use case, resulting in a subpar user experience.
+We saw an opportunity to provide a professional platform for event organizers—one that allowed them to sell tickets, manage marketing and customer service, and stream high-quality events, all in one place.

-I contributed to this project by **designing the events organizer site**, where organizers create events and inventories, manage ticket transactions, and produce a professional streaming signal for their customers.
+My role in the project was to design the **event organizer site**, where organizers could create events, manage inventories, handle ticket transactions, and stream professional-quality broadcasts.

-### Some research first
+### Doing Our Research

-This project was very different than anything else I did before at Goldstar.
-We were in a situation of emergency and we had to move fast, very fast.
-We took a few days to interview some of our closest partners and that allowed us to learn more about their workflows producing and selling online events, pain points, and needs.
-We also did a competitive analysis of similar services offered by other companies and we reused some of our existing personas.
+This project was unlike anything I had worked on before at Goldstar.
+The urgency of the situation meant we had to move quickly—very quickly.
+We spent a few days interviewing eight of our closest partners to understand their workflows for producing and selling online events, as well as their pain points and needs.
+Additionally, we conducted a competitive analysis of similar services offered by other companies and reused some of our existing user personas.

 <figure>
 <!-- thumbnail image wrapped in a link -->